 Besides being extraordinarily tricky to spell, Pennsylvania is a tricky state to put your finger on… in the best kinds of ways obviously.
 It’s filled with history, character and plenty of chutzpah… all of which we will get to in more depth in today’s article where we explore what to consider if you’re planning on moving to Pennsylvania.
-(Oh, and by way of introduction, we’re Bellhops—movers in Pennsylvania and around the country).
+(Oh, and by way of introduction, we’re Bellhops— Philadelphia movers, Pittsburgh movers and movers around the country).

 Pennsylvania is commonly referred to as the “Keystone State” for both economic and geographic reasons.
 We won’t delve too deeply here because we know geography was never the most exciting of subjects in school growing up.